Patient education: Polycystic ovary syndrome (PCOS) (Beyond the Basics)

 Many women worry that they will gain weight on the pill.
 This is not a concern with the currently available low-dose pills.
 Some women develop nausea, breast tenderness, and bloating after beginning the pill, but these symptoms usually resolve after two or three months.

 The pill is safe and effective, although it slightly increases the risk of blood clots in the legs or lungs; this is a rare complication in young, healthy women who do not smoke, but it is more of a concern in women who are obese and in older women.
-(See "Patient information: Hormonal methods of birth control (Beyond the Basics)".)
+(See "Patient education: Hormonal methods of birth control (Beyond the Basics)".)

 Progestin — Another method to treat menstrual irregularity is to take a hormone called progestin (sample brand name: Provera) for 10 to 14 days every one to three months.
 This will induce a period in almost all women with PCOS, but it does not help with the cosmetic concerns (hirsutism and acne) and does not prevent pregnancy.
 It does reduce the risk of uterine cancer.

 Hair treatments — Excess hair growth on the face and/or other parts of the body can be removed by shaving or use of depilatories, electrolysis, or laser therapy.
 Many women worry that these treatments cause hair to grow faster, although this is not true.
-(See "Patient information: Hirsutism (excess hair growth in women) (Beyond the Basics)".)
+(See "Patient education: Hirsutism (excess hair growth in women) (Beyond the Basics)".)

-- In women with PCOS, hormonal treatment of excess hair growth is typically approached in a two step process.
+- In women with PCOS, hormonal treatment of excess hair growth is typically approached in a two-step process.
 The first step is to prescribe an estrogen-progestin contraceptive (ie, a birth control pill).
-If after six months of hormone treatment sufficient improvement in excess hair growth has not been achieved, a second medication called spironolactone, an antiandrogen, is added.
+If, after six months of hormone treatment, sufficient improvement in excess hair growth has not been achieved, a second medication called spironolactone, an antiandrogen, is added.
 If hormone treatment with an estrogen-progestin results in a satisfactory reduction in excess hair growth, this therapy is continued.

 Weight loss — Weight loss is one of the most effective approaches for managing insulin abnormalities, irregular menstrual periods, and other symptoms of PCOS.
 For example, many overweight women with PCOS who lose 5 to 10 percent of their body weight notice that their periods become more regular.
 Weight loss can often be achieved with a program of diet and exercise.

 There are a number of options available to treat obesity.
 These options are identical to those recommended for women without PCOS and include diet and exercise, weight loss medications (although their use is limited), and weight loss surgery.
-(See "Patient information: Weight loss treatments (Beyond the Basics)".)
+(See "Patient education: Weight loss treatments (Beyond the Basics)".)

 Weight loss surgery may be an option for severely obese women with PCOS.
 Women can lose significant amounts of weight after surgery, which can restore normal menstrual cycles, reduce high androgen levels and hirsutism, and reduce the risk of type 2 diabetes.
-(See "Patient information: Weight loss surgery and procedures (Beyond the Basics)".)
+(See "Patient education: Weight loss surgery and procedures (Beyond the Basics)".)